 Our Bilingual School

 The key to our bilingual school is the people.
-As you will see as you scroll through this website, the vision and values of our school are lived by each individual whether it be student, staff, parent, volunteer or community member.
+As you scroll through this website, the vision and values of our school are lived by students, staff, families.
 These people make the team that makes our school the innovative place it is.

 On your first visit to our school you will be drawn to the quiet, relaxed and happy atmosphere created within the school.
 Our children love learning and display wonderful curiosity and an eagerness to achieve.